A freshly painted Las Vegas home by professional house painters

 Why choosing the right Las Vegas painter matters

-Paint in the Mojave climate has to survive intense UV, wide day-to-night temperature swings, and bone-dry air that flashes paint off before it can level.
+Paint in the Mojave climate has to survive intense UV, wide day-to-night temperature swings, and bone-dry air that makes the paint flash before it can level, leaving brush marks and streaks baked into your walls.
 A skilled crew accounts for all of that with the right products and the right preparation.
 A bargain crew that skips the prep gets a finish that fades, chalks, and peels fast.
 That is why the painter you choose matters more than the brand of paint on the can.

 8 things to check before you hire a house painter

-- The products they use.
+5. The products they use.
 Quality matters in this climate.
 We use Sherwin-Williams and Dunn-Edwards 100% acrylic coatings because they hold color and flex through the heat.
-If a painter cannot tell you what they are putting on your home, that is a flag.
+If a painter cannot tell you what they are putting on your home, that is a red flag.

 See how AllPro checks every box on this list.
 Explore our work and book a free, in-person estimate.